Target Audiences Based on the User Object

 This brings up another important point: everyone who has access to the portal sees the default homepage except Tim Barr.
 But let’s say you want to set up another audience and page variation for customers in Tucson.
 At that point, everyone would see the default homepage except for folks who have been assigned the Chicago and Tucson page variations.

 Just think of the possibilities.
-You can personalize your portal or community based on a whole slew of criteria.
+You can personalize your portal based on a whole slew of criteria.
 Go on, have fun with it.
 Test it and try it out.

 We won't check any of your setup.
 Click Verify Step to go to the next step in the project.